socnetv/app/docs/roadmaps/roadmap_ws6_testing_ci_regression.md

 - timing thresholds set conservatively (2× measured baseline on reference hardware) to tolerate CI noise
 - add new threshold fields to the existing benchmark JSON schema

+**Gap found 2026-07-29, while shipping WS3 M2's batched-signal work:** the golden harness has no *correctness* coverage of the canvas either, not just no performance coverage.
+Verifying that `GraphicsWidget::setEdgesVisibilityBatch()` actually left the right set of edges visible/hidden after a relation switch or a unilateral-edge toggle had no automated check available — the only verification was live manual testing (`docs/roadmaps/roadmap_ws12_cli_scripting_mode.md`'s `--interactive-script` mechanism, built partly for this reason).
+A future canvas kernel should assert on actual `GraphicsWidget` *state* after a fixed operation sequence (which edges/nodes end up visible, positioned where expected, etc.), not just timing — same offscreen-rendering constraint as the performance kernel above, but a state-comparison kernel rather than a timing-threshold one.
+Could plausibly share the same kernel/harness scaffolding as WS6.6, or be a sibling kernel (`kernel_render_state_v9`-shaped) — not scoped in detail yet.

 ---

 ## Notes